TawfikYasser/Products-Management-System/README.md

 Products management system allows users to manage their products, clients, and orders, also to manage categories and its products, to make the process of selling easier.

+### Why this project

+This project is an application for Software Engineering Principles, Object-Oriented Programming, and Databases.

 ### Tools & Technologies

 + Microsoft Visual Studio Community 2019 – Version 16.7.1